GitExcited/MRE-soen341projectW2024/README.md

 Repository to work on the car rental web project.
 Allows users to browse and reserve vehicles, to cancel reservations, to review them and much more.

 ## Installation instructions and Usage Guidelines

+### Installation
 To get started working on this repository, you can run the following command in your terminal of choice

 ```shell
 git clone https://github.com/GitExcited/MRE-soen341projectW2024/
 ```
 There are no further installation instructions for the time being as the frontend and backend applications have not been initialized in the repository at the current time.

+### Usage guidelines
+Branch Protection: To contribute to the repository, developers need to make a branch, commit to the branch, and merge to the main branch through a pull request when ready.

+Pull Request Approvals: Every pull request attempting to merge to the main branch must be reviewed by atleast 2 other contributors before being merged.

+CI Pipeline: Over the course of sprint 2, the Jest testing framework will be used to enforce tests on the code to verify integrity of our logic and syntax.
+There will also be lint checks from ESLint rules and Prettier to enforce consistend code style.

 ## Team Members and Roles